bstrdmax/MaxwellVantage/development-tools/technical-guides/05-deployment-guide.md

 ## Step 3: Configure Build Settings

-Netlify will automatically detect the `netlify.toml` file in your repository and pre-fill the build settings.
+Netlify should detect your build settings automatically from your project configuration.
 You should verify they are correct.

 -   **Base directory**: (leave blank unless your project is in a subdirectory)
 -   **Build command**: `npm run build`